maliput/maliput_documentation/docs/overview.rst

 Rules
 ^^^^^

-In `maliput` the rules have the following components:
+In `maliput` the rules have the following properties:

 * `severity`: A non-negative quantity that specifies the level of enforcement.
-* `zone`: The `zone` where the rule applies can be composed by as many lanes needed, and even only a range of each lane can be selected.
+* `zone`: the lane route where the rule applies.
-* `type`: There are many type of rules: speed-limit rule, right-of-way rule, direction usage rule, vehicle usage rule, etc.
+* `type`: user defined rule types: speed-limit rule, right-of-way rule, direction usage rule, vehicle usage rule, etc.
-* `states`: Each rule could be static or it could have multiple states.
-The API supports having states' that are either a discrete value or a range of values(a.k.a. `DiscreteValueRule` and `RangeValueRule`).
+* `states`: Each rule could be static (ie. it has one state) or dynamic (it has multiple states).
+The API supports having states that are either a discrete valued (which are named by string labels) or define a contiguous range of a quantity (a.k.a. `DiscreteValueRule` and `RangeValueRule`).
 * `related rules`: Holds groups of rules that are related to the one being described.